kckecheng/cheatsheets/linux.rst

   # validate if the conent of a document is a legal json string + pretty format
   cat <file name>.json | jq '.'
-  # select objects based on field match
+  # select objects based on field match - the output are separated json objects but not a single json list due to .[]
   tct_cli vpc eni list | jq -r '.[] | select(.NetworkInterfaceName | test("metaeni-80"))'
   # reverse the match
   tct_cli vpc eni list | jq -r '.[] | select(.NetworkInterfaceName | test("metaeni-80") | not)'